linode/docs/docs/websites/nginx/websites-with-nginx-on-centos-5.md

 Although nginx is a relatively new entrant in the web server field, it has achieved a great deal of respect for its agility and efficiency, particularly in high profile situations.
 Many very high traffic and profile websites have begun to use nginx for its efficiency.
 At the same time, administrators of smaller systems have found nginx ideal for their systems for its slim memory footprint.

 Before we begin installing the nginx web server, we assume that you have followed our [getting started guide](/docs/getting-started/).
-If you're new to Linux server administration, you may be interested in our [using Linux](/docs/using-linux/) document series including the [beginner's guide](/docs/beginners-guide/) and [administration basics guide](/docs/using-linux/administration-basics).
+If you are new to Linux server administration, you may be interested in our [introduction to Linux concepts guide](/docs/tools-reference/introduction-to-linux-concepts/), [beginner's guide](/docs/beginners-guide/) and [administration basics guide](/docs/using-linux/administration-basics).

 Set the Hostname
 ----------------